 MICHAEL You're welcome.
-Okay, so he respected Claude Hopkins, Albert Lasker, obviously a great ad man and closely associated with Hopkins.
+Okay, so he respected Claude Hopkins, Albert

+Lasker, obviously a great ad man and closely associated with Hopkins.
 Hopkins headed up his agency for so long.
-Okay, and Walter Dill Scott.
-Anyone else that were mentors of him?

-BARRY My dad got into this back around 1919 or thereabouts.
-A lot of these people were about that same era.
+Okay, and these people were about that same era.
 During the years as time went on, he was an admirer of David Ogilvie, another one of course John Caples.
-Incidentally, I don't know if you know but I'm fortunate enough to have one of my ads in a couple of Caples' books.
+Incidentally, I don't know if you know but I'm fortunate enough to have one of my ads in a couple of Caples'